 "An estimated $4 billion service budget for transport, security and other miscellanea is expected to be spent in the coming years"

 According to Rajat Kharbanda, Senior Consultant, Research and Consulting at 6Wresearch, the Japanese market recorded potential growth in demand for dome IP cameras, primarily across various verticals, followed by bullet IP cameras for public infrastructure and transportation verticals.

 Moreover, retail and hospitality verticals are also contributing significantly towards the growth of the Japan video surveillance market, owing to a rise in crime related to data and property thefts.
 The transition towards IP surveillance technology is also spurring the demand for video surveillance systems, principally in hotels, and several convenience stores and shopping malls and outlets, Rajat has pointed out.

 According to Prijo Samuel, Assistant Research Manager, Research and Consulting at 6Wresearch, increased government spending on safety and security, coupled with the upcoming Tokyo Summer Olympics and Paralympics games in 2020, would accelerate the market of security systems in several verticals.

 According to the International Olympic Committee (IOC), an estimated $17 billion budget has been proposed for the upcoming events.
-Also, an estimated $4 billion service budget for transport, security and other miscellanea is expected to be spent in the coming years.
+Also, an estimated $4 billion service budget for transport, security, and other miscellanea are expected to be spent in the coming years.
 These expenditures would fuel the installations of video surveillance systems over the forecasted period, Prijo further added.

 Media Courtesy : Source Security